 1.2.1.
 Beginner level – Duration: 1-2 months, 3 hours/day:

 Tip 2: Focus on one course, learn the fundamentals

 Variables, strings, data structures, etc., and apply the code.

 The best introductory course for Python fundamentals from variables to data structures is Udacity – Intro to Python Programming

-You need to go through the lessons, code along.
-It will only give you the programming necessities to start a Python Data Science journey
+You need to go through the lessons and code along.
+It will only give you the programming necessities to start a Python Data Science roadmap.